 - requires a formal proposal which have quarterly submission deadlines

 - visit XSEDE’s Research Allocations web page

 Get information about XSEDE resources on the XSEDE Resources web page.

 Idaho National Laboratory makes the Top 500 supercomputer known as “Falcon” available to Boise State researchers.
-For help setting up accounts, requesting allocations or access to Falcon, contact the Research Computing Support Department at: researchcomputing@boisestate.
+For help setting up accounts, requesting allocations or access to Falcon, read the User Account Request and New User Instructions documentation, or contact the Research Computing Support Department at: researchcomputing@boisestate.

 For help setting up accounts, requesting allocations or access to Falcon, email firstname.lastname@example.org